J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/YARA/YARA.md

 - **Binary patterns** (hexadecimal sequences)
 - **Logical combinations** of attributes through conditions

-Essentially, it allows you to label and detect any kind of data signature—making it indispensable in malware analysis and digital forensics.
+Essentially, it allows you to label and detect any kind of data signature which makes it an indispensable resource in malware analysis and digital forensics.

 ---